 Major Road Network (ongoing)

-As the Sub-national Transport Body for the region, England's Economic Heartland is tasked with preparing the region’s advice to Government in respect of investment priorities for the MRN, along with the Large Local Major (LLM) schemes.
+As sub-national transport body, EEH is responsible for preparing the region’s advice in respect of investment priorities for the MRN and Large Local Major (LLM) schemes programme.

-Schemes being proposed are not ranked or in competition with each other, they have been reviewed on their own individual merits for inclusion in the regional programme.
+Schemes submitted were not ranked, or in competition with each other, they were reviewed on their own individual merit for inclusion in the programme of investment.
+Schemes are a mixture of bypasses, new alignments, improved access, missing links, major junction upgrades and packages of improvements.

-STBs have been encouraged to develop a long-term plan for the future of the Major Road Network in their areas.
-Included in this will be a need to capture a pipeline of future priorities in anticipation of further calls for schemes.
+In March 2021, EEH met with the DfT MRN team to discuss the future of the MRN/LLM programme.
+STBs have been encouraged to develop a long-term plan for the future of the MRN in their areas.
+Included in this is the need to capture a pipeline of future priorities in anticipation of further calls for schemes.
+This work is under development and EEH is engaging with its partners to seek initial views on future MRN priorities.

 There are three RIS3 pipeline schemes in the Heartland area, these are: